Start Building Your Child’s Credit

 Do Public Schools Require Children’s Social Security Number To Enroll?

 Public schools don’t mandate the submission of a child’s SSN for enrollment.
-While some educational institutions might request an SSN for administrative reasons, it’s a discretionary choice for parents or guardians to provide it.
+While some educational institutions might request your child’s SSN for administrative reasons, it’s a discretionary choice for you to provide it.

 When a school requests an SSN during the registration process, typically for student identification purposes, they’re obligated to: